Zero Emissions Race: Zero Emissions Race (2010 - 2011)

 The event was sponsored by Canadian Solar, among others.

 Palmer is a strong advocate of electric vehicles and especially the electric vehicle + renewable energy mix.
-"People love this idea of a solar car," Palmer told the BBC outside the venue of the UN climate talks.
+"People love this idea of a solar car," Palmer told the BBC outside the venue of the COP14 UN climate talks.
 "I hope that the car industry hears...and makes electric cars in future."

 With the Zero Emissions Race, which Palmer hopes will run every two years, Palmer is seeking to further sell the public on the idea of battery powered vehicles whose "engines" are filled with renewable energy-generated electricity.

-“The success of ZERO Race depends on the number of people reached and inspired enough to take action towards a more sustainable way of life,” Palmer.
-“Growing traffic and environmental pollution are situations that are just asking for solutions.
-The ZERO Race is very much about showing realistic ways towards a cleaner and greener future for the planet and its people.”
+"The success of ZERO Race depends on the number of people reached and inspired enough to take action towards a more sustainable way of life," said Palmer.
+"Growing traffic and environmental pollution are situations that are just asking for solutions.
+The ZERO Race is very much about showing realistic ways towards a cleaner and greener future for the planet and its people."